 - Covid 19 there have been major changes to the profile of services and associated costs as a result of Covid 19.
-It is not yet known if these will be recurring in nature; - Health Debt we are acutely aware of what is being described as the health debt, resulting from services which were paused during the pandemic and in some instances have not fully resumed. - National Care Service this will have a major impact on services and how they are delivered in the coming years, the full extent of which is still uncertain.
+It is not yet known if these will be recurring in nature; - Health Debt we are acutely aware of what is being described as the health debt, resulting from services which were paused during the pandemic and in some instances have not fully resumed. - Covid 19 Funding health and social care has seen a significant input of funding since March 2020 to support services through the pandemic.
+This is not expected to continue, although there is a growing reliance on this additional support by providers and services. - National Care Service this will have a major impact on services and how they are delivered in the coming years, the full extent of which is still uncertain.